What is the Creative Village?

 Why is it important for us?

-For the past seven years, the City of Orlando has worked incredibly hard to diversify the local economy by expanding the footprint of “next generation” industries such as digital media, modeling and simulation in Central Florida.
-This effort has resulted in the creation of a growing digital media cluster in Downtown Orlando that includes the UCF Center for Emerging Media, the Florida Interactive Entertainment Academy, the University of Florida’s Citi-Lab and the east coast headquarters for the House of Moves motion capture studios.
+For most of the past decade, the City of Orlando has worked incredibly hard to diversify the local economy by expanding the footprint of “next generation” industries such as digital media, modeling and simulation in Central Florida.
+This effort has resulted in the creation of a growing digital media cluster in Downtown Orlando that includes the UCF Center for Emerging Media, the Florida Interactive Entertainment Academy and the east coast headquarters for the House of Moves motion capture studios.

 The Creative Village would build on this existing digital media foundation by creating a unique platform to attract businesses and workers to a place that is tailor-made for their creative lifestyles.